 When lost, engine V-1710-81 serial number 43-108113.
 Weapon serial number C-748223, HS-112364, S-505225, KHW-670588, HS-112510, S-411027.

 Cash was officially declared dead the day of the mission.
-Postwar, he was permanently buried at Bethel Cemetery in Laramie County, Wyoming. at Sec F Lot 27 Sp D.
+His is buried at Bethel Cemetery in Laramie County, Wyoming. at Sec F Lot 27 Sp D.

 Missing Air Crew Report 3787 (MACR 3787)